Rhizomatica/hermes-net/trx_v2-userland/README.md

 # Userland For HERMES Radio Transceiver Version 2

-This repository contains the userland utils for the sBitx v2 based Rhizomatica's HF radio transceiver version 2.
+This repository contains the userland utils for the sBitx v2 radio for the HERMES system.

 ## Compile And Install